Norman Smith (journalist)

 Norman Stuart Smith (born 30 April 1959) is a British journalist.
 He became the chief political correspondent of BBC News in 2011, and was its assistant political editor from 2014 to 2020.

 Education

 Smith was educated at Oundle School and St Peter's College, Oxford, where he read history.

 Career

 Smith began his career in regional newspapers in Birmingham and Bristol, before joining the BBC as a local radio reporter in 1986.
 Smith became a parliamentary correspondent in 1993, presenting Today and Yesterday in Parliament on BBC Radio 4.
 He has reported for the BBC from the Palace of Westminster since 1999.
 In 2010, he became chief political correspondent for Radio 4.

-In July 2011, he was appointed to the position of chief political correspondent for the BBC News channel, replacing Laura Kuenssberg who departed to ITN, before then being promoted to the position of assistant political editor in 2014.
+In July 2011, Smith was appointed to the position of chief political correspondent for the BBC News channel, replacing Laura Kuenssberg who departed to ITN, before then being promoted to the position of assistant political editor in 2014.

-Since 2015, he has been a relief presenter for Victoria Derbyshire on BBC Two and the BBC News Channel.
+Since 2015, Smith has been a relief presenter for Victoria Derbyshire on BBC Two and the BBC News Channel.